-- \ Fill the NAME column first.
-Ask the head of the dwelling and enter his/her name first even if absent. - \ Next enter the names of members of his/her immediate family (wife or wives/husbands, and children respectively) who sleep and also take their meals together in the dwelling.
-If he has more than one wife record their names according to their ranks with their children respectively, ie the most senior wife followed by her children, and then the next wife and her children all in that order. - \ Enter the names of other persons who are related to the head of household and his/her wife or husband who also sleep in the dwelling and take their meals with the household. - \ Other persons unrelated to the head of household or his/her wife (or wives)/husband who sleep in the dwelling and take their meals with the household, eg. Servants, lodgers etc. - \ Also list those people who have slept under the same roof as the household during the night preceding the interview even if they do not normally live with the household. - \ Lastly, list all the persons not present but who normally live, sleep and eat together with the household, ie those who are temporarily away for schooling, temporarily left for marriage, vacation, seasonal work, illness, giving birth, military training, prisons etc.
+1. Fill the NAME column first.
+Ask the head of the dwelling and enter his/her name first, even if absent.

+2. Next, enter the names of members of his/her immediate family (wife or wives/husband, and children) who sleep and also take their meals together in the dwelling.
+If he has more than one wife record their names according to their ranks with their children, i.e. the most senior wife followed by her children, and then the next wife and her children all in that order.

+3. Enter the names of other persons who are related to the head of household and his/her wife or husband who also sleep in the dwelling and take their meals with the household.

+4. Other persons unrelated to the head of household or his/her wife (or wives)/husband who sleep in the dwelling and take their meals with the household, e.g. servants, lodgers etc.

+5. Also list those people who have slept under the same roof as the household during the night preceding the interview even if they do not normally live with the household.

+6. Lastly, list all the persons not present but who normally live, sleep and eat together with the household, i.e. those who are temporarily away for schooling, temporarily left for marriage, vacation, seasonal work, illness, giving birth, military training, prisons etc.

-Against each of the names listed indicate the sex and relationship to the head of household by checking in the appropriate code.
-For instance, if you write Moses Zilly a son of the head of household then you will write 1 for his sex and 3 for relationship with the head of household.
+Against each of the names listed, indicate the sex and relationship to the head of household by checking in the appropriate code.
+For instance, if you write Moses Zilly, a son of the head of household, then you will write 1 for his sex and 3 for relationship with the head of household.

-Now administer the questions beginning from question 4 for each of the persons listed.
+Next, administer the questions beginning from question 4 for each of the persons listed.
 Make sure you finish the set of questions in this section for each person before going onto the next person on the list.

-QUESTION 4 to 6: Age and exact date of birth are among the most important information sought for in this survey.
-Ask for official documents like Birth Certificate, Affidavit of Birth, Baptismal Certificate and copy out the exact date of birth.
-If the person has none of these, ask him/her for his/her age and put the reply as an answer to question 6.
+QUESTIONS 4 and 5: Age and exact date of birth are among the most important information sought for in this survey.
+Ask for official documents like Birth Certificate, Vaccination Card, Affidavit of Birth, Baptismal Certificate and copy out the exact date of birth.
+If the person has none of these, ask him/her for his/her age and put the reply as an answer to question 5.